 With summer comes summer travel and—whether for a key race or a family vacation—it can be difficult to keep our cool if we let the stress of travel get under our skin—especially when it comes to air travel.

+Gambling has never been so exciting as with razor shark test.
+Just in a few minutes and in a few clicks and you are already there, in the world of easy money and fun!
 Maintaining a regular eating schedule will ensure good nutrition and hydration for both recreational and professional athletes alike.
 When we’re on the road, our schedules and routines can easily get lost in the shuffle and it helps to keep a few controllable variable constant to maintain us on an even keel.
 It only takes one bad experience with some unfamiliar or questionable street-food, bad sushi (just ask Chris), or tap water to get scared off of signing up for some fantastic international race destinations, so it’s best to be prepared.
 By planning ahead, doing a little “googling” in advance of the trip, figuring out what foods to pack and staying in tune with our bodies’ blood sugar levels, daily caloric needs and basic food safety awareness, we drastically reduce our risks of a negative travel experience.
 Here are 5 tips to help you survive and enjoy your time away:

 After accounting for time differences and jet lag, I find that’s it’s best to keep food and meal times as close to my regular routine as possible—I’m definitely a creature of habit, what can I say.
 I never assume that what I normally eat back home will be available where I’m going and I plan ahead by packing my essential food-needs with me.
 This way, I never find myself in a situation where I have nothing that I’m comfortable eating on hand.